Mehmet Shehu: Early life

-Mehmet Shehu was born into a Albanian family, with his father being an Albanian Muslim imam.
+Shehu was born into an Albanian family, with his father being an Albanian Muslim imam.
 He was born in Çorrush, Mallakastër District, southern Albania.

 Shehu graduated in 1932 at the Tirana Albanian Vocational High School funded by the American Red Cross.
 His focus was on agriculture.
 Unsuccessful in finding employment within the Ministry of Agriculture he managed to get a scholarship to attend the Nunziatella military academy of Naples, Italy.
 After being expelled from this school for his pro-Communist sympathies in 1936 he gained entry to the Tirana Officers School, but he left the following year after volunteering to fight for the republican side in the Spanish Civil War.
 He joined the Communist Party of Spain and was a machine-gunner who rose to the command of the Fourth Battalion of the XIIth Garibaldi Brigade.
 After the defeat of the Republican forces he was arrested in France in early 1939 as he was retreating from Spain along with his friends.
 He was imprisoned in an internment camp in France and later was transferred to an Italian internment camp, where he joined the Italian Communist Party.